-17 What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?
+What are the rules for employing foreign workers and what are the sanctions for employing a foreign worker who does not have a right to work in the jurisdiction?

 In Germany, employers may employ workers from other EU or EEA countries or Switzerland without the need for a specific residence or work permit.
 Workers from other foreign countries may be employed in Germany only if they have a residence title.
 Residence titles generally comprise permission to work unless statutory law prohibits or restricts work.
-The granting of residence titles is subject to detailed statutory requirements and, in principle, limited to certain occupations and categories of employees.
+Subject to certain statutory requirements, residence titles are granted to skilled employees with professional or academic education.
 Residence titles must usually be applied for at the relevant German embassy before entering Germany.
 The embassy will involve the local immigration office to the applicant's German address and, unless an exception applies, the Federal Employment Agency.
 Employers are required to verify that foreign workers have a residence title and that their employment is not subject to any applicable prohibition or restriction.
 Employers must keep a copy of the residence title in electronic or paper form for the duration of employment and must inform the local immigration office within four weeks of any early termination of employment.
 Employing a foreign worker who is not entitled to work in Germany constitutes an administrative offence.
 The maximum fine is €500,000 for the employer and €5,000 for the employee.